TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/TranslationServer/Crowdin/Faq.rst

 .. info::

    In the long run, you should remove the translations from your extension as those will be provided by the translation server.

+More information can be found in the documtation on crowdin: https://support.crowdin.com/configuration-file/

 Can I upload translated xlf files?
 ----------------------------------